barabanshek/firecracker-containerd/sabre/README.md

 Implementation of Sabre plugin for Firecracker described in the paper ["Sabre: Improving Memory Prefetching in Serverless MicroVMs with Near-Memory Hardware-Accelerated Compression"]().

 This reposirtory is fork of [Firecracker-containerd](https://github.com/firecracker-microvm/firecracker-containerd) which allows to run regular docker containers in firecracker.
-To try it, run the following:
+To try it, run the following.

+### Build Firecracker with Sabre

+Follow instructions in our [Firecracker repository](https://github.com/barabanshek/firecracker/tree/sabre/sabre).

+### Build and run Firecracker-containerd with Sabre

 ```
 pushd sabre/